JD.com's billionaire CEO released after U.S. arrest

 “We don’t know if there will be charges or not because we haven’t concluded an investigation,” he told Reuters on Sunday.

-JD.com is one of China’s tech heavyweights, competing with larger rival Alibaba Group (BABA.N).
-Liu is well known in China, with a net worth of $7.9 billion, according to Forbes.
+The University of Minnesota said Liu was a student in its doctor of business administration program, which primarily takes place in Beijing in partnership with Tsinghua University aimed at full-time executives.
+The students were in the Twin Cities last week as part of their training.

+University spokeswoman Emma Bauer in a statement declined to comment further and referred questions to the Minneapolis Police Department.

-Reporting by Cate Cadell in BEIJING and Kane Wu in HONG KONG; Additional reporting by Barbara Goldberg in NEW YORK; Writing by Tony Munroe and Miyoung Kim; Editing by Christopher Cushing and Ja
+Reporting by Cate Cadell in BEIJING and Kane Wu in HONG KONG; Additional reporting by Barbara Goldberg in NEW YORK; Writing by Tony Munroe and Miyoung Kim; Editing by Christopher Cushing, Jane Merriman and Lisa Shumaker